LONA MANNING

 PictureMy brother Mark and I engaging in cultural appropriation in South Korea in the late 1950's

-But SPCK had a rival, the The Bible Society.
-In Jane Austen, the Secret Radical, Dr. Helena Kelly suggests that Mrs. Norris in Mansfield Park might be named after Rev. Henry Norris, an outspoken foe of The Bible Society which was sponsored by Evangelicals and Dissenters, not Anglicans.
+In Jane Austen, the Secret Radical, Dr. Helena Kelly suggests that Mrs. Norris in Mansfield Park might be named after Rev. Henry Norris, an outspoken foe of The Bible Society, which was sponsored by Evangelicals and Dissenters, not Anglicans.
 Kelly thinks naming her villain "Norris" might be a hint that Austen favoured the evangelical Bible Society over the Anglican SPCK.
 But if that is so, then it is even more likely that Austen believed the gospel should be propagated to the ends of the earth, and heathens should be converted and saved.

 In defense of missionaries, I'd like to briefly add that from the beginning, missionary work was about more than saving souls.
 Missionaries built schools and hospitals.
 My parents served as Methodist missionaries for five years in Korea, after the Korean War.
 My father taught library science and my mother taught English and took care of war orphans.